gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Lots of training, and lots of practice.
 But for now, let's just keep this to ourselves."

-"I'm a *shaper*?"
+"I'm a *commander*?"
 Sindy said wonderingly.

 Maddy hugged her.
 "Always knew you were special," she said into her sister's ear.

-"Well, this calls for a toast," Mama Roo said, setting the blueberries down on the table.
+"Well, this calls for a toast," Mama Roo said.
 She went into the house and emerged a moment later with a bottle of sweet peach juice in one hand, four glasses in the other, and a small rectangle tucked under her arm.